Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Algorithm: Dynamic Beam Zooming

-and are updated after sampling, in line 16. \cmnt{For the indicator function, $\indic{X(t) = (h,i)} = 1$ when $X(t) = (h,i)$ and $0$ otherwise.} To allow further generalization later on, we let $\mathcal{S}_h$ denote the set of arms in contention at level $h$, noting that $\abs{\mathcal{S}_h} = 2$ for the example in Fig. \ref{fig:bsse_visual}.
-The total number of arms evaluated is $N_H = \sum_h\abs{\mathcal{S}_h}$.
+To allow further generalization later on, we let $\mathcal{I}_h$ denote the set of arms in contention at level $h$, noting that $\abs{\mathcal{I}_h} = 3$ for all levels except $h=1$, and let $\mathcal{I}^H = \sum_h\abs{\mathcal{I}_h}$.
+Pictorially, each level's active vertices in Fig. \ref{fig:dbz_visual} represent arms in $\mathcal{I}_h$.
 For constants $B,C \geq 1$ to be chosen later, we use a confidence term, empirical observation variance estimate, and exploration rate

 respectively, in the \ac{UCB} and \ac{LCB} terms